HFAnalyticsLab/waiting-list-interactive/README.md

 ## Description

-This repository includes code used to create The Health Foundation's [Waiting List Interactive Calculator](https://thehealthfoundation.shinyapps.io/waiting-list-interactive/).
-Full information on background, context, and methods can be found in the corresponding [article]() and [technical appendix]().
+This repository includes code used to create The Health Foundation's [Waiting List Interactive Calculator](https://thehealthfoundation.shinyapps.io/waiting-list-interactive/) which was published in our long read [The NHS waiting list: when will it peak?](https://www.health.org.uk/waiting-list).
+Full information on background, context, and methods can be found in the [technical appendix](https://www.health.org.uk/sites/default/files/2023-10/Waiting%20list%20technical%20appendix_0.pdf) and corresponding article.

 ## Data sources